How Microservices Architecture Helps Businesses

 A microservice architecture breaks down an application into small parts to create independent APIs for each component, which are then hosted on their own virtual machines (VMs).
-Each service within the microservice also needs its own database since a shared database is what defines a monolithic architecture.
+Each service discovery within the microservice also needs its own database since a shared database is what defines a monolithic architectural style.
 Having independent databases is what allows these services to be loosely coupled.
 This kind of architecture is easier to manage and costs less to maintain than one big API.

 Terms You Need to Know:

 When it comes to microservices, there are two important terms to know: containers and Dockers.

 Containers: Microservices go hand in hand with containers, which are the tools and processes used to develop and organize microservices.
 It’s a software package comprising of settings, code, system tools, runtime, and libraries.
 Containers separate software systems from one another as they run in the same environment, allowing simultaneous workflows on different microservices.
 For example, Linux containers (LXC) are used to run several isolated Linux systems on a controlled host using a Linux kernel.

 Dockers: Simply put, Dockers are containerization tools that help manage containers, streamlining the process of creating scalable and easier to manage applications.
 Docker microservices allow for faster start times, quicker deployment, better computing resource usage, easier container management/scalability, and more support for multiple operating systems.